rapid7/metasploit-framework/How-to-Send-an-HTTP-Request-Using-HttpClient.md

-This is an example of how to write a module that uses the [HttpClient](https://rapid7.github.io/metasploit-framework/api/Msf/Exploit/Remote/HttpClient.html) mixin to send a basic HTTP request.
+The [HttpClient mixin](https://rapid7.github.io/metasploit-framework/api/Msf/Exploit/Remote/HttpClient) can be included with an exploit module in order to facilitate easier HTTP communications with a target machine.

-### There are mainly two common methods you will see:
+## There are mainly two common methods you will see:

-* **[send_request_raw](https://rapid7.github.io/metasploit-framework/api/Msf/Exploit/Remote/HttpClient.html#send_request_raw-instance_method)** - You use this to send a raw HTTP request.
+* **[send\_request\_raw](https://rapid7.github.io/metasploit-framework/api/Msf/Exploit/Remote/HttpClient.html#send_request_raw-instance_method)** - You use this to send a raw HTTP request.
 Usually, you will want this method if you need something that violates the specification; in most other cases, you should prefer `send_request_cgi`.
 If you wish to learn about how this method works, look at the documentation for [`Rex::Proto::Http::Client#request_raw`](https://rapid7.github.io/metasploit-framework/api/Rex/Proto/Http/Client.html#request_raw-instance_method).

 Here's a basic example of how to use `send_request_raw`: